franciscolopezsancho/books/dreyfuss-skill-coping.md

      1. Acting and acted upon are phenomenologically distinguible
      2. [not 100% sure this is point 2] Follows from point 1 that the experience of acting and the bodily experience are distinct.
 They belong to two different domains.
      Heid opposes that
-     1. the experience of acting must be the experience of *my* causing the action
+     1. the experience of acting must be the experience of *me* causing the action
      2. the experience of acting must represent the conditions of the satisfaction of the action.

      Searle points out that action implies self-awereness.
 Heidg. denies that [me too, think flow].
 MerlPont would put it like our body gets suggestiongs from the situation to get the optimal relation, regarding the performing action. [true that when learning we keep thinking and trying to get the right feeling.
 For example, learning tennis.
 When learned already we skip the thinking but the feeling stays, and we cope with it]